Transistor (video game): Development

 Supergiant Games began working on Transistor full-time in September 2012, though early concepts were already being developed the fall of 2011, around the time the studio wrapped up on their first game, Bastion.
 The game was created by a team of twelve people, up from seven on Bastion.
 The team was led by studio director Amir Rao, with Greg Kasavin as its creative director and writer.
 Jen Zee was the game's art director and Darren Korb was its composer and audio director.
-The game was developed primarily off Supergiant's new office in SoMa, San Francisco, though some audio work was done in New York City.
+The game was developed primarily in Supergiant's new office in SoMa, San Francisco, though some audio work was done in New York City.

 The studio decided early on that the game would feature a science-fiction love story in a cyberpunk setting.
 In designing Cloudbank, which eventually evolved into a "romanticized, anachronistic quasi-futuristic city", art director Jen Zee took inspiration from Art Nouveau artists such as Gustav Klimt and Alphonse Mucha, whose work was characterized by elongated, natural patterns and liberal use of the color gold.

-Through the gameplay of Transistor, Supergiant sought to capture the "drama and suspense" of turn-based strategy games within an action/RPG setting.
+Through the gameplay of Transistor, Supergiant sought to capture the "drama and suspense" of turn-based strategy games within an action/RPG game.
 They wanted to create a system which, according to Rao, would discourage players from "forming early or rigid attachments to particular abilities" and encourage experimentation.
 Magic: The Gathering was a key early influence on the game's combat system, which was eventually simplified to a "deck" of 16 functions.
 Fallout, Fallout 2, and Final Fantasy Tactics also informed the design of the game's strategy aspect.

 A playable version of the game was debuted at the March 2013 PAX East event.
 While Bastion was initially published by Warner Bros.
 Interactive Entertainment, Supergiant opted to distribute Transistor through self-publishing.
-Transistor was released on May 20, 2014 on PlayStation 4 and Windows through Steam.
+Transistor was released worldwide on May 20, 2014 on Windows through Steam.
+It was released on the same day in North America for PlayStation 4, and was made available in Europe the following day.
 The game became available on OS X and Linux on October 30, 2014, and on iOS devices on June 11, 2015.
+A version for Nintendo Switch was released on November 1, 2018.